 Perhaps the interior is more satisfying.

-I'm a sucker for those timber roof.
+I'm a sucker for those timber roofs.
 The window is the one Gomme calls emasculated.
 From this side, it looks merely pallid.

-The Royal Infirmary was designed by no less than James Miller, the same architect I assailed in the previous file for his American vulgarity.
+The Royal Infirmary was designed by no less than James Miller.
 Williamson calls the building "a great grey cliff."

 The back, shown here, she calls "bleak enough for a prison."
 The sunshine does help, though.

 Williamson writes that Miller's design was "strongly opposed by those who deplored the way the design threatened to intimidate the Cathedral."
 Still, the building provided 660 beds, and perhaps no better location could be found.
-In any case, the building is modern, with steel framing and stone facing.
 See Victoria in bronze?

 She's in a Buddhist phase.

 "Dr. Livingstone, I presume?"
 Figuring out where to install Victorian heroes becomes harder every day.
 The good doctor was moved here in 1990 from George Square in front of the City Chambers.
-The bronze is by Mossman, who of course did Robert Peel's statue that still stands back in the square.
+The bronze is by Mossman, who did Robert Peel's statue that survives back in the square.

 Any question what the book is?